gadicc/meteor-messageformat/README.md

-**Note, this is an early pre-release.**  You can use it to start building your app, but there is extraction tool is still quite simple, and there is no code yet to manage translations online, etc (but you won't have to change any of your code once it becomes available).  **If anyone else is using this, let me know**, right now I'm developing on the assumption that I'm the only one using this, with no pressure :)
+**Note, this is a preview release.**  The primary MessageFormat use is pretty solid (use of mf template and function), but the translation system is in an early phase and is not intended for use in production.
+Note, no further API changes are expected.  **If anyone else is using this, let me know**, right now I'm developing on the assumption that I'm the only one using this, with no pressure :)

 # MessageFormat for Meteor